carpentries-incubator/fair-data-management-agriculture/episodes/sharing-data.Rmd

 :::::::::::::::::::::::::::::::::::::: questions

-- How do you write a lesson using R Markdown and `{sandpaper}`?
+- Why should you share data?
+- Are long-term experiments particularly important to share?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Explain how to use markdown with the new lesson template
-- Demonstrate how to include pieces of code, figures, and nested challenge blocks
+- Explain how sharing data can increase impact of your data and research.
+- Understand how sharing data can increase the return on investment to funders.
+- Understand how sharing data supports scientific integrity.

 ::::::::::::::::::::::::::::::::::::::::::::::::